MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 *Product inventory*

-Second, maintain a strong asset inventory of the products you are tasked with assessing.
+Second, maintain a strong asset inventory of the products you're tasked with assessing.
 Products are growing in complexity.
 We now have devices in Operational Technology (OT) spaces that have connectivity with sensors (such as passenger rail and vehicles), bus-based networks that talk to other IoT / OT components in the vehicle (such as CANBUS or PROFIBUS), wireless/cellular/Bluetooth for communication with customer devices and cloud back ends, machine learning in the cloud feeding back into the device or a fleet management application, and so on.
-In such a complex product, it's generally not effective to require traditional SDL modeling of each functional unit in isolation.
+In such a complex product, it's not effective to require traditional SDL modeling of each functional unit in isolation.
 Having a strong asset inventory enables you to view the entirely of the product stack to see the complete picture, and see the key points that need to evaluate how a new/changed feature impacts product security.

 *Granularity and integration*